carolanitz/VLCKit-podspecs/README.md

 VLCKit-podspecs
 ===============

-This repository contains the podspec files for VLCKit
+This repository contains the podspec files for MobileVLCKit